PeigenLuo/unix-lessons/README.md

 - [ ] Why can't you run the file `exec2`?
 How can you change that?
 - [ ] Try to run the file `exec3`, but do it the same way you ran the previous executables.
 Don't use `python` or `python3` to run it.

+Now go back to the root of the repository.
+- [ ] Try running each of the three executables again, but this time from the root directory, rather than from within the `executables` directory.

 Filesystem Hierarchy:

 - [ ] Open a new terminal, but keep your current one open.
 You should have two terminals now.
 In the second one, type `./magic`.
 This should drop you into another shell.
 You should see a prompt starting with `$`.
+- [ ] Try to do the first `cat` exercise again.
+Does this still work?
+- [ ] Try to execute the executable files.
+Does this still work?
+- [ ] Why do you think `cd` still works, but `cat` doesn't?
+(Hint: type `help`)

+Type `exit` at any time to leave this shell.